 How do you know your calling?

 This is a question we all wrestle with on occasion.
-Continuing to dive into this subject, I am so pleased to share a post from my friend Raymond Powell of The Phillippian Jailer.
+Continuing to dive into this subject, I am so pleased to share a post from my friend Raymond Powell.
 Raymond has some really practical insights for following God in our calling.

 God provides us with gifts and talents with which to meet the needs and opportunities He’s placed before us.
 He makes resources available to us but also places constraints on our service to guide us to where and how He wants us to minister.
 Think of it like this: